Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

   * Good: View more information on good link practice.
 * Do not use the same link text to link to different places.
 * Think about the size of the link users need to select.
 For users with reduced motor skills, a one-word link could be very difficult to select.
 * Avoid the use of images as links.
 If unavoidable, ensure that the image has alt text with details of the link.
-For example, an image of the PHS logo that links to the PHS homepage would fail as it would be announced to a screen reader as “PHS logo, link” without saying where the link goes.
+For example, an image of the PHS logo that links to the PHS homepage would fail accessibility as it would be announced to a screen reader as “PHS logo, link” without saying where the link goes.
 This could be improved by providing alt-text to state that this will redirect to the homepage.
-* If staying on embedded dashboard, the link should open in the same window.
-If leaving site or dashboard, the link should open in new window.
-This should be made clear to user by text explanation in title tag.
+* If staying on the embedded dashboard, the link should open in the same window.
+If leaving the site or dashboard, the link should open in a new window.
+This should be made clear to the user by text explanation in the title tag.
+As an example, moving from one tab to another is an internal link, and linking to any other website is external.
-* Confirm title tag does not overwrite link text and provide example of code.
+* Confirm the title tag does not overwrite link text and provide an example of code.

 ## Images used within dashboards